watir/watirbook/installation/mac.md

 ![Firefox 6 on Mac OS 10.6](https://raw.github.com/watir/watirbook/master/images/installation/mac/firefox.png)

-Let's try to drive Firefox!
-To drive [Firefox](http://www.mozilla.org/en-US/firefox/new/), make sure you have it installed.
+To drive [Firefox](http://www.mozilla.org/en-US/firefox/new/) (version 25.0.1), make sure you have it installed.
 Open our old friend IRB and type this:

     $ irb